Poets in the June 2017 edition of Verse-Virtual took on the mystery of where poems come from.

 with your mind set upon camera lenses and canary yellow,

-are you in your right mind
+are you in your right mind?"

 'Poet of the corner store' strikes me as a marvelous image.
-Next time I go to the corner store, I'll try to see where it takes me.
+Next time I go to the corner store,

 This is a poem that demonstrates by its own construction where poems come from.
 Sometimes the 'wrong' mind might be the right one.